-The Commission strongly believes that the process of pursuing U.S. regional accreditation is a capacity-building exercise for the institution.
+The Commission strongly believes that the process of pursuing regional accreditation is a capacity-building exercise for the institution.
 There is great value to be gained from attending Commission workshops, working closely with Commission staff, and getting feedback on draft documents.
-As the institution evaluates itself against the Standards for Accreditation, it will have a good preview of the activities involved in a system of self-regulation.
 Commission staff will provide advice throughout the process; there is no need to hire outside consultants.

-Successful completion of the three-step process depends on the Commission's ongoing evaluations.
-An application for eligibility or candidacy does not constitute a formal application for initial accreditation, nor does it commit the Commission to an eventual affiliation with the applicant institution.
+An application for candidacy does not constitute an application for initial accreditation.
+Nor does it commit the Commission to an eventual affiliation with the applicant institution.

 Questions may be directed to the President of the Commission.